xieyuheng/inner/topics/homotopy-type-theory/cubical-type-theory.md

 Favonia: The higher inductive type `Interval` is not a type.

-Using `Interval` as the opaque coordinate system.
+Using `Interval` as an opaque coordinate system.

 instead say: